Salvador Sánchez

 In 1991, Sánchez was inducted into the International Boxing Hall of Fame.
 The Ring magazine named both him, and Sugar Ray Leonard, as Fighter of the Year in 1981.
 In 2002, he was named the 24th greatest fighter of the past 80 years by The Ring magazine.
 In 2003, The Ring rated Sánchez number 88 on the list of 100 greatest punchers of all time.
 Sánchez was voted as the #3 featherweight of the 20th century by the Associated Press.

 Early life

-Sánchez was born to father Felipe Sánchez and to mother María Luisa Narváez.
+Sanchez was born to father Felipe Sanchez and to mother María Luisa Narvaez.

 Professional career

-Sánchez started his professional career at the age of 16, as a teenager (after a brief amateur career consisting of reportedly 4 amateur bouts) he started piling up wins against tough Mexican opposition.
+Sánchez started his professional career at the age of 16, as a teenager (after a brief amateur career consisting of reportedly four amateur bouts) he started piling up wins against tough Mexican opposition.
 His first fight of note came in his 19th professional fight against the Mexican bantamweight champion Antonio Becerra.
 Becerra proved too experienced for the young Sánchez, the bout ended in a split decision defeat for Sánchez.